-There are more and more instances of burglars getting hold of people’s car keys after breaking into their homes via the method of lock-snapping.
+There are more and more instances of burglars Snapping Door Locks to Steal Car Keys after breaking into their homes via the method of lock-snapping.
 This consists of literally snapping lock cylinders just enough to provide a basis for the locks themselves to be tinkered with, giving them access to whatever a house might have on display.
-Car keys are a particular target, because the criminals can then access the homeowner’s vehicle.
-But there are ways to prevent burglars from lock-snapping, and we have provided some useful tips below.
+Car keys are a particular target because the criminals can then access the homeowner’s vehicle.
+But there are ways to Prevent Burglars Snapping Door Locks to Steal Car Keys, and we have provided some useful tips below.

 Utilising our Ultron Anti-Snap Locks

 Here at Locksafe Locksmiths Liverpool, we distribute and install a variety of anti-snap locks, with some of the best coming from Ultron, a well-renowned home security service provider.
 Ultion anti-snap locks are the industry standard, proving to be durable, effective and successful for residents and business owners across the country.
 Ultimately, a burglar will find it harder to snap a lock system that is strongly-crafted and resistant to the likes of heat guns or pliers, and they do not come tougher than the Ultion Anti-Snap Locks.

 Keeping Car Keys Out of Reach